 Today’s Topic: How to Rewire Your Brain for Confidence & Success

 Hi everyone!
 My name is Rebecca Smith and I am the founder and Director of Complete Performance Coaching.
-I am also a high performance coach specializing in helping athletes age eight to 18 overcome fear, build confidence, and just increase overall wellbeing and success in sport and life.
+I am a high-performance coach specializing in helping athletes age eight to 18 overcome fear, build confidence, and increase overall wellbeing and success in sport and life.

 I have a team of fabulous high performance coaches who also specialize in this age group and beyond.
 Primarily we do a lot of work with aesthetic sports (gymnasts, figure skaters, dancers) but we also have experts on the team who work with team sports and adults.

-Please feel free to take a look at completeperformancecoaching.com/schedule and see if there’s somebody you want to try a free consultation with.
+Please feel free to take a look at our scheduling page and see if there’s somebody you want to try a free consultation with.

 Let’s Talk about the Brain